iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 >'>JX311919.1 Cottus sp.
 MKY-2013 isolate Bird Creek cytochrome oxidase subunit 1 (COI) gene, partial cds; mitochondrial

-You should reduce it to 8 characters (without the " ' ").
+You should reduce it to 8 characters (without the " ' "), making sure each one has a different name.

 >'>Cottus_1